 Sometimes having a written (formal) business plan in place only seems to work for large businesses.
 A few small businesses have a formal written business plan, and even fewer have informal (verbal) business plan.
 A new research from Barclays stated that in the UK one out of four small businesses (23%) do not have any business plan.
 Approximately half (47%) of the UK’s small businesses have formal (written) business plans in place while the remaining (25%) have informal (verbal) business plans in place (Talk Business, 2016).

 More than 30% of the small businesses do not survive the first 3 years of operations if they do not have a business plan (Francis J. Greene & Hopp, 2017).
+The business plan success statistics are thus clear.

 50% of new businesses fail in 5 years